 But, your pet does not understand any of this – and he or she reacts by biting, moving, or attempting to escape.

-We use anaesthesia to complete dental procedures with less stress and pain for your pet.
+We use anesthesia to complete dental procedures with less stress and pain for your pet.
 Additionally, if digital radiographs (x-rays) are required, your pet must be very still in order to capture good images.
-Sedation or anaesthesia helps with this.
+Sedation or anesthesia helps with this.

 - What are the risks with anaethesia?

-Although anaesthesia will always carry risks, it's now safer than ever and continues to improve.
+Although anesthesia will always carry risks, it's now safer than ever and continues to improve.
 The benefits far outweigh the risks, which are very low.

 Most pets can go home on the day of the procedure, although they might seem a little drowsy for the remainder of the day.